TomasBoda/agent-lang/thesis.md

   ).subscribe(() => this.dataSubject.next(this.getInterpreterOutput(this.currentStep++)));
 }
 ```
-It utilises the `delay` and `steps` parameters to ensure the emit of the interpreter's output for `steps` times with the delay between each step defined by the `delay` parameter.
+It utilises the `delay` and `steps` parameters to ensure the emitting of the interpreter's output for `steps` times with the delay between each step defined by the `delay` parameter.
 On every emit, we push a new value to the `dataSubject` variable.
 The `getInterpreterOutput` ensures the evaluation of the current step by the runtime module:
 ```ts
 private getInterpreterOutput(step: number): InterpreterOutput {
   try {